-On the first day of our pilgrimage to the Holy Land a few years ago, our camera broke.
+On the first day of our vacation a few years ago, our camera broke.
 Standing on the Mount of the Beatitudes in Galilee with an unresponsive “on switch,” we realized that we would remember this journey not because we had albums of photographs about it, but because we had really paid attention while we were there.Our broken camera became the catalyst to the practice we call “travel presence.”
 We will travel with a camera again, but we know that this kind of presence is a more reliable companion.
 It is also what enables us to turn travel into a pilgrimage.

 All too often the typical activities of a trip — especially an organized tour with its stops for photo and shopping opportunities — take us out of the present moment to the future, to the time when we are showing our pictures or looking at our souvenirs.